villhei/elixirtut/elixir_web/app/chapters/processes.md

 Timeout after a second
 ```

-When working with the `receive` expression, you sometimes want to make sure (especially in shell sessions) that the `receive` expression doesn't block the thread forever.
+When working with the `receive` expression, you sometimes want to make sure (especially in `iex` shell sessions) that the `receive` expression doesn't block the thread forever.
 A timeout can be supplied in an `after` block.
-The timeout is given in milliseconds, which the Elixir syntax makes quite clear for us with a tendency towards dyslexia.
-The timeout can also be a `0` in case you are expecting to find mail from the box right away.
+The timeout is given in milliseconds, which the Elixir syntax makes quite readable for us with a tendency towards dyslexia.
+The timeout can also be a `0` in case you are expecting `receive` to find mail from the mailbox right away.

 ```
 iex> parent = self()